 Awareness about carbon, pollution, inequality, health, wellbeing, meaning, and more are shifting the attention of citizen-consumers and citizen-customers to new problems they want solving.
 They are transforming their choices about who they work for, buy from, invest in, and support.

-Let’s analyze this deeper to find the real issue.
+Let’s analyze this deeper to find the problem beneath the problem.

 But many, if not most, of the problems that leaders face in this ruthlessly and relentlessly changing VUCA world are actually not technical problems.
-They cannot be solved with smarts alone.
-They must be solved by creativity and curiosity—and by challenging the very assumptions that industry best-practice has generated.
+They cannot be solved with smarts, expertise, and best-practice alone.
+They must be solved by connectivity, creativity, curiosity, and collaboration—and by challenging the very assumptions that industry best-practice has generated.

 Nokia vs. Apple

 This seemingly simple transformation in consciousness—that showed up as a powerful consumer “insight” into the future of the mobile space—led to a profound transformation in a global market.
-The result, along with the App Store and other breakthroughs, is that Apple is one of the most valuable companies in the world.
-What is all the more amazing is that they achieved this after an innovation Fail, the Apple Newton, in the same sector that almost took the company down.
+The result of this mindset shift— which also brought with it apps and the App Store—is that Apple is one of the most valuable companies in the world.
+What is all the more amazing is that they achieved this after an innovation failure that traumatized the company.
+This is a testament to leadership as much as innovation.

 Insightful articles, practical wisdom, and nourishing content on how to transform yourself, your organizations, and our world.

 Apple (and Samsung) were inventing a new industry.
-Nokia and Motorola failed to adapt in time—not from a lack of capital, resources, headcount, or even technologies, but from a lack of transformational innovation.
+Nokia and Motorola were value-engineering an old one—not because of a lack of capital, resources, headcount, or technologies, but from a lack of transformational innovation and transformational leadership.

 It is only by shifting our mindset from seeking to find and fix Technical Problems—which feel safe within our comfort zone—to being curious about and committed to seeing and solving Transformational Challenges, that we can future-proof our organizations.